SaadBazaz/custom-font-awesome-icons/README.md

 ```

 If your subfolder is "my-custom-icons" the prefix will be "fam".

-If your subfolder is "wacky-world" the prefix will be "faw"
+If your subfolder is "wacky-world" the prefix will be "faw".

-If your subfolder is "brands" the prefix will be "fab"
+If your subfolder is "brands" the prefix will be "fab".

 So on so forth.